Ryan Hayes (American football): Miami Dolphins (first stint)

 Hayes was drafted by the Miami Dolphins in the seventh round, 238th overall, in the 2023 NFL draft.
 He was waived on August 29, 2023.

 Indianapolis Colts

 Hayes was claimed off waivers by the Indianapolis Colts on August 30, 2023.
 He was waived on September 19.

 Miami Dolphins (second stint)

 On September 22, 2023, Hayes was signed to the Dolphins practice squad.
 He signed a reserve/future contract on January 15, 2024.

 Hayes was waived/injured by the Dolphins on August 27, 2024.
 He was re-signed to the practice squad on November 6.
 He signed a reserve/future contract with Miami on January 7, 2025.

-On August 26, Hayes was waived by the Dolphins as part of final roster cuts.
+On August 26, 2025, Hayes was waived by the Dolphins as part of final roster cuts.

 Atlanta Falcons

 On August 28, 2025, Hayes was signed to the Atlanta Falcons' practice squad.

+Tennessee Titans

+On February 17, 2026, Hayes signed a reserve/futures contract with the Tennessee Titans.
+On July 23, he was waived by the Titans.

+Carolina Panthers

+On July 24, 2026, Hayes was claimed off waivers by the Carolina Panthers.
+He was waived/injured on August 29.
+On September 3, Hayes was waived with an injury settlement.

+Personal life

+His father Mike played football and mother Sue played basketball at Central Michigan.
+His older brother Connor played football at Pittsburgh.